pitrak1/lattice2d/README.md

 ### Server Classes (lattice2d.full.full_server)
 #### FullServer Class
-- inherits from RootNode
+- inherits from RootNodeWithHandlers
 - method `run`
 	- loops in threads to update and receive
 	- arguments: none
 - method `add_command`
 	- adds command to player's game if it exists, otherwise adds to main queue
 	- arguments: the command to add
+- method `destroy_game_handler`
+	- destroys a game by name
+	- arguments: the command with the game name to destroy
+- method `create_player_handler`
+	- creates a player from name and connection
+	- arguments: the command with the player info
+- method `create_game_handler`
+	- creates a game from name
+	- arguments: the command with the game name
+- method `get_games_handler`
+	- gets the number of players and game name of all games
+	- arguments: the command to update and send back
+- method `join_game_handler`
+	- adds the requesting player to a game by name
+	- arguments: the command from the player with the game name
+- method `logout_handler`
+	- destroys a player by connection
+	- arguments: the command from the player

 This class takes a more comprehensive approach to a multithreaded server.
-It introduces the concept of FullPlayers and FullGames, whose attributes are in the corresponding classes below, by using FullPlayerList and FullGameList to track each of these entities.
-This class also allows a command to be added to a FullGame's queue instead of the main queue if the FullPlayer sending it has a FullGame associated with them.
+It introduces the concept of FullServerGames, whose attributes are in the corresponding class below, by using FullPlayerList and FullServerGameList to track each of the respective entities.
+This class also allows a command to be added to a FullServerGame's queue instead of the main queue if the FullPlayer sending it has a FullServerGame associated with them.
 This separation of reponsibilities (the main queue for server-wide requests, the game queues for commands for that game) allows commands to not filter through every single game every time a game state changes.
 You should probably not need to inherit from this, but it helps explain the structure.

 #### FullServerGame Class
 - inherits from RootNode
+- method `set_state`
+	- sets the state to the given state
+	- arguments: the state to set
+- method `get_current_player`
+	- returns the player whose turn it is
+	- arguments: none
+- method `is_current_player`
+	- returns true if it is the given player's turn
+	- arguments: the player to check
 - method `add_player`
 	- adds the given FullPlayer to the game and sets the game and host references for the player
 	- arguments: the player to add and whether or not they are host
 - method `remove_player`
 	- removes the given FullPlayer from the game; destroys the game if empty; broadcasts players left if not
 	- arguments: the player to remove
-- method `send_players_in_game`
+- method `broadcast_players`
 	- sends a NetworkCommand of type `broadcast_players_in_game` to every player in the game other than the exception
 	- arguments: the player to be excluded from the broadcast